ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 3. Unpack the Hadoop distribution and configure it according to the [official documentation](http://hadoop.apache.org/common/docs/r1.0.3/single_node_setup.html#Prepare+to+Start+the+Hadoop+Cluster).
 Initially, you probably will want to set up Hadoop as a pseudo-distributed operation.

-4. Download and configure the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) (scroll down to the **Download* section).
+4. Download and configure the [Curator](http://cogcomp.cs.illinois.edu/trac/wiki/Curator) (scroll down to the **Download** section).
 NOTE: Presently you will need to contact @s3cur3 for the custom Curator build.
+Don't forget to set your JAVA_HOME configuration!

+5. Download the [HadoopInterface package](https://github.com/ILCogCompCuratorToHadoop/CuratorHadoopInterface) files from GitHub, including the Java source code and shell scripts.

+6. Configure the shell scripting variables in the designated section of each file with your absolute directory paths.

-5. Compile/build... // TODO
+7. Compile/build... // TODO

 ### Running a Job ###